Neon:PrairieLand

 Back to the pandemic, when our family tested positive for COVID in January 2022, we were met with my mother-in-law repeatedly asking, “It's just like a cold, right?”

 Thankfully, that first infection was mild.
 Then, after a week, and only due to the insistence of extended family, did they finally check up on us.
-Regardless of their politics or thoughts on COVID, it really hurt to see their beliefs take precedence over loving their family and showing concern for our well-being.
+Instead of showing concern for us, they were only interested in the validation of their politics or thoughts on COVID.
+It really hurt to see their political beliefs take precedence over loving their family and showing concern for our well-being.

-Furthermore, you'll see throughout this post that my inlaws have spun this grand narrative that we cut them off because of COVID.
+Furthermore, you'll see throughout this post that my in-laws have spun this grand narrative that we cut them off because of COVID-19.
 That is absolutely not true.
 We pursued them a lot, as you will see below.

 The truth is, they stopped visiting us two years before COVID.
 As pointed out above, they have been absent in our lives.
 Over the years, we have encouraged them to call and set up weekly connections with the girls.
 But nothing ever comes from it – we are just met with months of silence until they usually want something or need to complain or gossip about someone.
 On holidays like Christmas, etc., the onus was always on us to travel to them – even when the weather was bad and put our well-being at risk.

-You see, we aren't worth the time or effort to pursue because we don't meet their expectations or make the relationship solely about them.
+Simply put: I feel we weren't worth the time or effort to pursue because we don't meet their expectations or make the relationship solely about them.
 It's a one-way street for their benefit.
+Our lives are about boosting their ego and self-worth... not about us following our calling or realizing our dreams.

 Now, though I have not always acted honourably and have at times lashed out in my pain, sometimes very angrily – I have sincerely tried to make this relationship work.
 Yes, I have said stuff.
 Perhaps I have occasionally trolled my father-in-law online because of his political ranting and promoting of conspiracy theories.
-Though I can't entirely agree with much of what he says, I shouldn't act like a jerk.
+Though I can't entirely agree with much of what he says (most of the time, I can't), I shouldn't act like a jerk.
 I shouldn't bite back in response to the hurt they have caused.

 When my father-in-law lost his job, I emailed or Facebook messaged him regularly to see how I could pray for him.
 I read his MTh thesis, tried to connect over politics and history, listened to most of the talks that they gave at their church, helped with said ministry resources, listened to their problems, made meals for them, drove 6 hours to deliver a Christmas package at the height of the pandemic when my mother-in-law was incredibly sick, and the restrictions prevented us all from visiting.
-Oh yeah, in those early days, when my wife happened to be working on their birthdays, I would usually take the initiative to get the girls to call them.
+Oh yeah, in those early days, when my wife was working on their birthdays, I usually took the initiative to get the girls to call them.

 And at the beginning of the pandemic, I regularly emailed to see how they were.
 I was legitimately concerned about their health, the isolation and even how it affected them spiritually.
 I sent links to sermons and even invited my father-in-law (3 times) to an international online men's Bible study that my dad and I were doing.
 I got nothing in return from my father-in-law, not even a thank you.
 You can see one of the invites here. (click to view)

 What I did get in return, however, was a vitriolic spray about how people are stupid, believing a lie and how the church is powerless and living in fear.
-Yup, an angry spray with zero concern shown to others or even their nearby family.
+Yup, just an angry spray with zero concern shown to their nearby family.

-And let's not forget that when my dad passed away, my father and sister-in-law couldn't even reach out to see how I was or extend any form of sympathy.
-Even I showed them some form of sympathy and love when my mother-in-law passed away... but all I got was silence until my wife called them out on their crappiness two weeks later.
+Finally, let's not forget that when my dad passed away, my father and sister-in-law couldn't even reach out to see how I was or extend any form of sympathy.
+Even I showed them some form of sympathy and love when my mother-in-law passed away, but all I got was silence until my wife called them out on their crappiness two weeks later.

 Now, one of the main traumatic events that led me to have a mental health crisis (read: nervous breakdown) happened just before Easter in 2017.